 - Connection information, statistics on page views, referral URLs, IP address, and standard web log information

 - Use of Information

 - Our primary aim is always to enhance the user experience.
-We do so in several ways using the data that we collect, but a few examples are: determining your general platform usage, required action item completions, login details, etc. which then helps us know what difficulties the you’re facing within the platform, with which can then use to take action to minimize the effort on your end.
+We do so in several ways using the data that we collect, but a few examples are: determining your general platform usage, required action item completions, log in details, etc. which then helps us know what difficulties then you’re facing within the platform, with which can then use to take action to minimize the effort on your end.
 We collect other information, such as most visited links on our website, which then help us conclude what content was most watched, enabling us to create additional content geared toward our users’ needs and personal preferences.